FredHutch/FHBig/_posts/2018-03-06-How-To-Add-Blog-Posts.md

 You are done.
 Go to [fhbig.net](www.fhbig.net) to check your work.

 ## About Tags
-To checkt the available tags you can use for posts, to go the `tag` folder.
-Or you can create a tag by adding a Markdown file in the `tag` folder.
+Check the `tag` folder for available tags.
+To add a new tag, you can either file an issue or add a markdown file in the `tag` folder.
 Here is an example:
 ```
 ---